FusRaDa/sunlightright-svelte-project/README.md

 - Set current Vit D goal variable & determine most optimal hours w/ less time spent under sunshine
 - Change page header to represent Sunlight Right Project
 - Added Sunshine Duration with UV index

-**Current Tasks**
 - Include research and methods
   - Explain how rate of vitamin D (IU/min) was gathered and refer to article
   - Explain how skin tone, age, bsa, unilateral exposure, and exposure affect these rates
 - Explain other factors that were not accounted for such as BMI
 - Depict RDA of vitamin D and question adequacy and risks of too much solar radiation

+**Current Tasks**
 - Bottom section of page should explain why this app was made
   - Vitamin D deficiency and increasing rates of chronic diseases such as cancer and cardiovascular diseases
   - Benefits of vitamin D to the human body, etc...

-- Add Button to reset fetched api data OR enable an hour variable!!!
-- slight improvement to optimal message show no minutes if minutes is 0, and tolerage of starting highest total
+  - introduce yourself as the developer and student

 **Future Tasks**
-- Implement Google Analytics
+- Implement Google Analytics (last task)